matthewwithanm/django-imagekit/docs/advanced_usage.rst

 creates and registers an object called a *source group*.
 Source groups are responsible for two things:

-1. They dispatch signals when a source is created, changed, or deleted, and
+1. They dispatch signals when a source is saved, and
 2. They expose a generator method that enumerates source files.

 When these objects are registered (using ``imagekit.register.source_group()``),